MuhammadShahzeb1/1.-Python-Beginners-programs-Part1/README.md

 # 1.-Python-Beginners-programs-
-This is the beginners level notes for python programming major Topics include Data Structures and Exception handling etc.
+This is the beginners level notes for python programming major Topics include Type Casting and Data Structures  etc.